This post may contain affiliate links, from which we earn an income.

 One of the most famous intersections of Europe, the ‘four corners of Palermo’ was built at the beginning of the 17th century.
 Quattro Canti is also one of the finest examples of grand city planning in Europe and a glorious place to start your Palermo one day itinerary.

 This Baroque plaza, officially called Piazza Vigliena, is where the Palermo streets of Via Maqueda and Via Vittorio Emanuele intersect.
 It has eight sides – four are the streets, and the other four are the magnificent curved Baroque facades, complete with fountains which embrace the plaza.
+This is the perfect place for endless cups of espresso as you watch Palermo come to life.

 Each facade, although nearly identical, depicts different themes at different levels – the four seasons for the fountains, four Spanish rulers of Sicily, and the four female patron saints of Palermo.
 This is a must-photograph spot and a very lively introduction to the grandeur of the city.